AndreiCherniaev/buildroot_f2fs_qemu_x86_64/README.md

 ## Start in QEMU
 This code is based on [emulation script](https://github.com/buildroot/buildroot/tree/master/board/qemu/x86_64), run the emulation with:
 ```
-cd buildroot
 qemu-system-x86_64 -M pc -drive file=../Buildroot.img,if=virtio,format=raw -net nic,model=virtio -net user
 ```
+Note: image file `Buildroot.img` is located outside of repo folder so we use `../`.
 Optionally add `-nographic` to see output not in extra screen but in console terminal.
 Or `-display curses` to pseudographic.